-It is important to note that leather is a natural product, and each hide or skin is an individual piece.
-The size, coloration, quality and consistency of each hide or skin can vary quite a bit, and in some cases a certain amount of 'imperfections' can be expected to exist.
+A Note About Leather . . .Leather is a natural product, and each hide or skin is an individual piece.
+The coloration, quality and consistency of each hide or skin can vary quite a bit, and in some cases a certain amount of 'imperfections' can be expected to exist.
 While some types of leathers (and tanning processes) tend to produce more reliable and consistent results, not all types of leather are consistent from hide to hide.
-We do try evaluate all of our leathers to maintain the best level of quality we can overall.

-While we stock a variety of leathers of similar weights, different types of hides and the varying tanning processes result in leathers that have somewhat differing qualities.
-Individual artisans may have different tastes in exactly which type of leather they may use for any particular type of project.
-It often pays to occasionally obtain a piece of a different type of leather to assess it for your own needs and preferences when creating miniature items.
+Individual artisans may have different tastes in exactly which type of leather seems best for a particular type of project.
+It often pays to occasionally obtain pieces of different leathers to assess the qualities to determine what meets your needs and preferences best.